Skip to content

 • API for raw HTTP control

-Use MCP when your agent already runs inside a tool that supports connectors or MCP servers, such as Claude Desktop, Cowork, Cursor, or Claude Code plugin flows.
+Use MCP when your AI agent already runs inside a tool that supports connectors or MCP servers.

 MCP is usually the best fit when: